revbayes/revbayes.github.io/tutorials/biogeo/index.md

 Note that er is a diagonal matrix whose diagonal values are determined (`:=`) by the stochastic variable, extirpation_rate.
-We can now create our relative rate matrix, Q_DEC, with the fnDECRateMatrix function.
+We can now create our relative rate matrix, `Q_DEC`, with the `fnDECRateMatrix` function.

     Q_DEC := fnDECRateMatrix(dispersalRates=dr, extirpationRates=er)

-Note, fnDECRateMatrix does not rescale its elements in any way, so transition rates share the same time scale as the underlying tree.
-This scaling is in contrast to the standard molecular substitution processes that are available in RevBayes, such as fnGTR, whose rates are rescaled such that the process is expected to produce one event per site per unit time.
+Note, `fnDECRateMatrix` does not rescale its elements in any way, so transition rates share the same time scale as the underlying tree.
+This scaling is in contrast to the standard molecular substitution processes that are available in RevBayes, such as `fnGTR`, whose rates are rescaled such that the process is expected to produce one event per site per unit time.